finbourne/lusid-sdk-csharp/sdk/docs/TransactionPortfoliosApi.md

 > UpsertTransactionPropertiesResponse UpsertTransactionProperties (string scope, string code, string transactionId, Dictionary<string, PerpetualProperty> transactionProperties)

-[EARLY ACCESS] Update or insert transaction properties
+[EARLY ACCESS] Upsert transaction properties

 Update or insert one or more transaction properties to a single transaction in a transaction portfolio.
 Each property will be updated if it already exists and inserted if it does not.
 Both transaction and portfolio must exist at the time when properties are updated or inserted.